Arjen van der Heide: De Graafschap

 On 2 September 2024, Van der Heide signed for De Graafschap.
+He made 44 appearances for the club, scoring 6 goals and providing 5 assists.

+Tondela

+On 27 January 2026, Van der Heide moved to Portugal, joining Primeira Liga club Tondela on a contract until June 2029, for a fee reported to be around €200.000.

 International career

 Van der Heide scored three goals in ten appearances for the Netherlands under-16 team between 2016 and 2017.
 Between 2017 and 2018, he represented the national under-17s, scoring once in four games.
 He also made two appearances for the under-18 team, and scored once in six appearances for the under-19s in 2019.

 Personal life

 In 2020, Van der Heide mentioned that Antoine Griezmann of Barcelona had praised him on social media after watching some of his games.